Ed Sheeran And Justin Bieber Are Reportedly Collaborating On A Secret Project Together

 Ed Sheeran and Justin Bieber are reportedly cooking up a special project together.
-The Blast reports that they spoke to an insider knowledgeable about their plans who confirmed that the two pop superstars are collaborating but didn’t share any other details.
+The Blast reports that they spoke to an insider with knowledge about their plans, who confirmed that the two pop superstars are collaborating but didn’t share any other details.

 The Blast also notes that there have been hints that Justin and Ed have been working together.
 Both singers’ managers have posted almost identical pictures of each of them standing in front of a green screen.
-Each of those posts had the same caption: “This guy!
-Something is happening.”
+Each of those posts had the same caption.

-During his surprise appearance during Ariana Grande’s Coachella set on Sunday, Justin confirmed that he had new music coming but has since said that fans will have to wait for approximately a year, TMZ reports, According to their article, he’s recorded some new songs but it doesn’t look his new body of work is ready for public consumption and likely won’t be for a while.
+During his surprise appearance during Ariana Grande’s Coachella set on Sunday, Justin confirmed that he had new music coming but has since said that fans will have to wait for approximately a year, TMZ reports.
+According to their article, he’s recorded some new songs, but it doesn’t look as if his new body of work is ready for public consumption and likely won’t be for a while.

-Justin last released music in 2015 with his chart-topping Purpose Album.
-As Billboard.com notes, multiple singles from that album topped the Billboard 100 chart like “Sorry,” and “What Do You Mean.”
+Justin last released music in 2015 with his chart-topping Purpose album.
+As Billboard notes, multiple singles from that album topped the Billboard 100 chart like “Sorry” and “What Do You Mean.”
 But, despite this success, the singer’s life has been plagued by struggles with mental health.

-In a February 2016 interview with GQ,he admitted that he had been taking Adderall for Attention-Deficit/Hyperactivity Disorder (ADHD).
+In a February 2016 interview with GQ, he admitted that he had been taking Adderall for Attention-Deficit/Hyperactivity Disorder (ADHD).

 “[I’ve been taking it for] about a year now, but I think I’m about to get off of it because I feel like it’s giving me anxiety,” he confessed.